snap-stanford/snap-python/doc/source/tutorial/tutorial.rst

 Pair types in Snap.py and SNAP use a naming convention of being named as `<type1><type2>`, followed by `Pr`.
 For example, a pair of (integer, string) is named :class:`TIntStrPr`.
 If `<type1>` and `<type2>` have the same type, only one type name might be used, such as :class:`TIntPr`.

-Below are the most commonly used hash table operations:
+Below are the most commonly used pair operations:

 - create a pair of an integer and a string: